CoverGenius/django-reactive/README.rst

 * React, RJSF and other JS assets are bundled with the package.
 * Integration with default Django admin theme.
-* Backend adn frontend validation.
+* Backend and frontend validation.

 Limitations
 -----------